11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 • Leave classical music playing.

-There is music specifically designed for dogs.
-You can leave the music on during the periods that your dog is left alone and will help him to be calm and relaxed.
+There’s even music made specifically for dogs.
+Leave it playing while your dog is alone and it can help keep him calm and relaxed.

 9. Search for Help Alternatives